Josebert2001/ibibio-fluent-speak/README.md

 # Ibi-Voice - English to Ibibio Translation Platform

-A professional English to Ibibio translation platform with local dictionary search and AI-powered online search capabilities.
+A professional English to Ibibio translation platform with local dictionary search and AI-powered online search capabilities using Hugging Face Spaces.

 ## Features

 - **Local Dictionary Search**: Fast, offline English to Ibibio translation using a comprehensive dictionary
-- **AI-Enhanced Online Search**: Powered by Groq's Llama3 model for words not found in the local dictionary
+- **AI-Enhanced Online Search**: Powered by Hugging Face Spaces for words not found in the local dictionary
 - **Smart Caching**: Intelligent caching system for faster repeated searches
 - **Multi-Source Search**: Combines local dictionary and online AI search
 - **Voice Input**: Speech recognition for hands-free searching